Deciduous, Shrubs, Trees, Decorative fruit or berries

 Deciduous and evergreen euonymus species are distinct: the characteristic squarish “hatbox” fruit common to both offers the only hint that they’re related.
 Deciduous types are valued for fall leaf color or showy fruit.
 Evergreen sorts, used mainly for landscape structure (background and foundation plants, hedges, dividers), include some of the most cold-tolerant broad-leafed plants.

 Most species take a range of exposures, from full sun to fairly deep shade; deciduous kinds with fall color give the best display in a sunny location.
 Some species are very susceptible to mildew.
 Scale can be a problem on any euonymus.Euonymus europaeus

 This deciduous shrub or tree can reach 20 ft. tall and 15 ft. wide but is usually smaller.
 Green branches bear shiny green leaves to 3 in. long; fall color varies from yellowish green to yellow to red.
 Inconspicuous flowers mature into showy pink to red fruits that split to reveal white seeds with a fleshy bright orange appendage.

-Native from Europe to northern China.
-Sturdy, long-lived, extremely permanent in colder climates, need...
+A sturdy, long-lived perennial, native from Europe to northern China.
+It’s extremely permanent i...

 Native to eastern North America.
 Creeping stems send up erect branches to 6 in. high, with oval, 2-in....